New York Game Awards: History

 The New York Videogame Critics Circle (NYVGCC) was founded in 2011 by writer Harold Goldberg, along with inaugural members Evan Narcisse, Tracey John, Russ Frushtick, and Andrew Yoon.
-While the NYVGCC was initially created to advocate for its members, it also provides classes and mentoring to underserved portions of the New York City community.
+Goldberg received more attention than expected from his book All Your Base Are Belong to Us (2011), including game and film offers.
+He decided to create an advocacy group in New York, a region he felt was disadvantaged due to its distance from the West Coast.
+The NYVGCC was created to advocate for its members, and provides classes and mentoring to underserved portions of the New York City community.
+Its stated goals are to promote awareness of, and education for, video games writing and journalism in the New York City area.

 Beginning in 2012, the NYVGCC has hosted an annual awards show that distributes trophies to game studios, individual game contributors, and game journalists.
 The first awards show was held in 2012 as a collaboration with New York University's Game Center.
-Since then, the NYVGCC has held seven more award ceremonies and has incorporated live music, trailer premieres, and hosting by members of The Daily Show writing staff.
+Since then, the NYVGCC has held annual award ceremonies and has incorporated live music, trailer premieres, and hosting by members of The Daily Show writing staff.
+Work on the ceremonies begins in February, shortly after the preceding show, and escalates more after Labor Day in September.

 In 2019, former Nintendo of America president Reggie Fils-Aimé joined the NYVGCC's board of directors to help Goldberg and the group continue its outreach to the DreamYard Prep School, and new initiatives such as classes in Bronxworks network of homeless shelters.
+In July 2023, Ryan O'Callaghan replaced Goldberg as the board's executive director, while Goldberg remains president.